codrops/LayersAnimation/README.md

-# Image Layers Animation with Clip-Path
+# Image Layer Animations with Clip-Path

 Some ideas for speedy page transition animations with layered images using clip-path.